MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/select_columns.md

 ---

 # required metadata
-title: "Selects a set of columns, dropping all others"
+title: "Selects a set of columns and drops all others"
 description: "Selects a set of columns to retrain, dropping all others."
 keywords: "transform, schema"
-author: "HeidiSteen"
+author: "bradsev"
-manager: ""
+manager: "jhubbard"
-ms.date: ""
+ms.date: "07/11/2017"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""